SilenZcience/cat_win/DOCUMENTATION.md

 Page through the File Contents Step by Step.
 Each Step the Output is paused until User Interaction.
 The first Step always fills the entire Screen.
-The following Steps have the Size as defined by the config Element `more_step_length`.
+The following Steps have the Size as defined by the Config Element `more_step_length`.
 Display the available Commands by entering `?` or `h` or `help`.

 ```console